 Linear Alkylbenzene (a.k.a.
 LAB) refers to a group of organic compounds with a benzene "head" followed by a tail of linear chain with 10 to 16 carbons.
 LABs are obtained from n-paraffins and benzene. n-Paraffins are a product of jet kerosene hydrotreating, which are dehydrogenated to linear olefins, that are reacted with benzene in the presence of a catalyst, namely HF or AlCl3.
 LABs are a major raw material in the manufacture of linear alkylbenzene sulfonate (LAS), the most used surfactant available for use in biodegradable household detergent formulations.

-Intratec offers professional, easy-to-understand reports examining Linear Alkylbenzene production.
+Intratec offers professional, easy-to-understand reports examining Linear Alkylbenzene production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).